Murder of Cynthia Okogosu: Trial

 About one month after Cynthia was laid to rest, the trial commenced at Yaba Magistrate court, Lagos on August 27, 2012.
 Six people were arrested at the beginning of the investigation, they included: Olisaeloka Ezike, 23, and Okwuno Nwabufor, 33; both of whom were identified as the Facebook friends.

 Others were Osita Orji, the pharmacist who sold Rohypnol to them and Nonso Ezike, Olisaeloka's brother who assisted in selling the deceased's Blackberry phone.
 The six-count charge of conspiracy, murder, armed robbery, rape, “unlawful administration of obnoxious substance” and “forceful administration of obnoxious substance” with a view to causing bodily harm were read to them.
 The trial commenced with the prosecution, the Lagos State Government calling its first witness.

 Okwumo Nwabufo and Olisaeloka Ezike were charged with conspiracy to commit murder and felony.
 Orji Osita, a pharmacist, was charged with negligently selling the Rohypnol Flunitrazepan tablets to Ezike, the 2nd defendant, without a doctor's prescription and without showing due care.
 Nonso Ezike (Nwabufo's younger brother) was charged with being in possession of the three stolen blackberry mobile phones belonging to the late Cynthia Osokogu.

 All the accused initially pleaded not guilty to all six counts.

 Justice Olabisi Akinlade of the Lagos High Court sitting at Igbosere admitted as evidence, confessional statements of the culprits recorded in a video.
 When the first defendant was arrested, he confessed that he knew what he did and that everything was over.
 The first defendant then operated the Blackberry phone to reveal the chain used in tying his victim.
 The first defendant was arrested on August 20, 2012, after which he made the confessional statement.

-The Attorney General of Lagos State, Mr Ade Ipaye, prosecuted the murder suspects, revealing details of pictures from the crime scene in the court from a laptop.
+The Attorney General of Lagos State, Ade Ipaye, prosecuted the murder suspects, revealing details of pictures from the crime scene in the court from a laptop.
 The witness added that he and his team followed the first defendant to his home in Festac and recovered the said laptop, along with some phones and various network SIM cards.

 On that same date, the first defendant was asked to open the laptop, which he carried by himself to the Area Commander's office.
 "Pictures of the deceased lying down and her international passport lying on her chest was revealed”, the witness said.

 Another prosecution’s witness testified that from his investigation, it was discovered that the fourth defendant (Nonso) received different stolen phones from the first and second defendants on three occasions.
 The fourth defendant stole somebody’s receipt in Ladipo Market which he used in selling the deceased’s phone to someone in Port Harcourt and the person was arrested.